-Sarah was tasked with designing LIFT’s two-generational program model in Chicago.
+Prior to being the Executive Director, Sarah was LIFT-Chicago’s program lead.
+In this role, she was tasked with designing LIFT’s two-generational program model in Chicago.
 She used the Lean Design method and behavioral science to implement and evolve programmatic pilots to align with the strategic shift of LIFT’s mission to work with families with young children.
 Sarah works closely with LIFT’s National Program Team to create a program and evaluation framework to track progress against regional and national goals, targets, and milestones.
-She has created trainings for direct service staff and volunteers on topics including: motivational interviewing, de-escalation, suicidality and best practice protocol, working with victims of domestic violence, and self-care.
+She has created trainings for direct service staff and volunteers on topics including motivational interviewing, de-escalation, suicidality and best practice protocol, working with victims of domestic violence, and self-care.

 Sarah has over a decade of experience working in nonprofits, schools and local governments.
 She holds a professional educator license – school social worker endorsement and a certification in yoga-informed psychotherapy.
-Sarah is a member of The Ounce of Prevention Policy Council as a community representative.
-She also serves as part of The Illinois Asset Building Group Leadership Circles, and volunteers her time with a Between Friends, a Chicago non-profit focused on breaking the cycle of violence in families and communities, to assist with fundraising and event planning.
+Sarah served on Star Early’s Policy Council for three years as a community representative. volunteers her time with a Between Friends, a Chicago non-profit focused on breaking the cycle of violence in families and communities, to assist with fundraising and event planning.